Article

 Semi buried command post

 The site lies adjacent to the north side of the A82 dual carriageway, which was built in the late 1950s and cut through the farm which contained the battery, partly following the route of one of an original farm track past the battery.
 The appears to have resulted in the loss of one of the later buildings.
 A short distance to the north of the battery a track marks the edge of the field where the accommodation camp was located.
-This area is now occupied by a small, sparsely populated wood, where evidence of the hut bases can still be found on the ground.
+This area was now occupied by a small, sparsely populated wood, where evidence of the hut bases could be found on the ground.

 The Bellsmyre battery is significant in that it is one of a small number of former World War II heavy anti-aircraft batteries that were converted for use during the Cold War.